JonTRichardson/mkpw/README.md

 # Intro
 This project is a password generator.
 I set out to do something useful, explore information, randomness and security and to have fun making something.

-I can’t guarantee that you can use this to make passwords secure enough for your needs.
-I like to think that I am clever and have given this some informed thought and considered other viewpoints.
+I can’t guarantee that you can use this to make passwords secure enough for your needs, but I've taken a stab at providing some building blocks.

 This isn’t intended as a turnkey program.
 The intent is for a user to customize it for their own needs.

-In addition to this readme, I am working on another document delving into the issues and deeper into the thinking.
+In addition to this readme, I am working on another document delving into the issues and deeper into the thinking.  (update: effort on this other document has stalled.
+If you are reading this and are curious, ask me and I might be willing to provide a draft.)

 This is an actively evolving work in progress.
 I’m figuring out what it will look like as I go.